-What should I do if I receive a letter of complaint from someone who is not a client?
+What should I do if I receive a complaint from someone who is not a client?

-I acted for the seller in a conveyancing matter where the buyer was unrepresented.
-I have just received a letter of complaint from the buyer who wants my firm to pay him compensation for the delayed completion.
+I acted for the seller in a conveyancing matter with an unrepresented buyer.
+I've received a letter of complaint from the buyer, who wants my firm to pay compensation for the delayed completion.
 What should I do?

 Solicitors are generally only required to respond to complaints that have been made by their clients or prospective clients.